sensu/sensu-docs-legacy/source/docs/0.22/installation-prerequisites.md

 - Adds Erlang as a runtime dependency to the Sensu architecture

+  _NOTE: to be clear, Erlang only needs to be installed on the system(s) where RabbitMQ is running.
+For more information, please see the [FAQ][faq]._

 #### The Redis Transport

 The Redis Transport was an obvious alternative to the original RabbitMQ